Paullllllllllllllllll/ChronoDownloader/README.md

    # Dry run (search + scoring + metadata only, no downloads)
    python main/downloader.py your_input_file.csv --config config.json --dry-run
    ```
-  The script resolves providers from the config, searches across them, selects the best match per row, writes metadata, and downloads according to your strategy.
+  The CLI resolves providers from the config, searches across them, selects the best match per row, writes metadata, and downloads according to your strategy.
+Internally it delegates to `main/pipeline.py`, which encapsulates the orchestration logic for easier reuse and testing.

 ### CLI options